angelicagiordanowsu/Currency-convertor/README.md

 # CURRENCY CONVERTOR
 A python program which converts currencies.

-By #Arya Vedant, Giordano Angelica
+By Arya Vedant and Giordano Angelica